hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 26 February 2022.
+   This Internet-Draft will expire on 14 March 2022.

 Copyright Notice